limeng12/abs/README.md

  `exon_mer_target_only_5ss` stores the position of cryptic exons' 5' splice sites.

 ### Motifs of shRNA-seq in different regions (.pdf)

+I store the motifs of different regions in different folders.

  `star_abs3_motif` stores the motifs of cryptic splice 3' splice sites for each shRNA-seq.